 Fresh water, arable land, energy and other mineral resources are critical variables in the global food equation.
 The larger and more complex the system the more difficult those variables are to control.
 A local food system puts that control in the hands of your community.

 Fresh water is by a very large margin the most critical resource on the planet.
-Many leading agricultural regions have been experiencing extended droughts.
+Many leading agricultural regions are experiencing recurring droughts.
 Aquifers are also being depleted.
 We need to reduce the stress on these regions by producing more locally.

 Modern agriculture is driven by energy.
-Energy is required for production, processing and distribution.
 Some estimate that as much as eight calories of energy goes into every calorie of food on your plate.
 There is an increasingly high correlation between energy cost and food cost.
 A local food system can reduce energy inputs and dependencies.

 There is a steady rise of food recalls due to both physical and biological contaminations.
 There were 3,000 food product recalls in the US in 2016.
 A local food system provides more direct and immediate control of food quality.
 Accountability is close and immediate.

 Much of our food is highly processed.
 There are excessive quantities of starches, fats and sweeteners in such products.
 The rising level of obesity and incidence of type 2 diabetes is largely attributed to poor food quality.
 A local food system provides healthier foods.
-It produces fresh and/or frozen food products.
+It produces fresh, organically processed and/or frozen food products.

 Where there is good soil and adequate water, communities in the US can grow 95% of what currently appears in grocery stores.
-Strawberries and blueberries may replace citrus.
 The five percent represents optional but popular coffee, tea, cocoa, spices, and such.
+Strawberries and blueberries may replace imported citrus.

 Over the last few decades the local food movement has grown.
 Consumers want fresher, better quality, more nutritious foods.
+It is estimated that that the national average is less than one percent of our food is produced and sold locally.
 Such foods are more expensive.
-It is estimated that that the national average is about one percent of our food is produced and sold locally.
 The market continues to grow but slowly.
 It is a niche market.

 A foodshed is more than distance.
 Foodsheds are often identified with watersheds and thus have geographic identities.
 My community is identified with the Spring Creek watershed; New York City with the Hudson River Valley.
-Foodshed may also be defined by bioregions, sometimes contiguous with a watershed, such as the Chesapeake Bay Watershed.
+Foodshed may also be defined by bioregions, often contiguous with a watershed, such as the Hudson River Valley and the Chesapeake Bay Watershed.

 There is a great deal of academic research on foodsheds.
 Planners have also been busy doing their work.
 Both the science and art of foodshed planning are thus well advanced.
-Scaling up from the current level (1%) is, however, a serious challenge.
-The State of Vermont has been by far the most successful, achieving 12.9% local food in 2017.
+Scaling up from the current level ( less than 1%) is, however, a serious challenge.
+The State of Vermont has been by far the most successful, achieving 13% local food in 2017.

-The current local food is a lifestyle market.
-Local, organically grown, products are costlier.
-To expand, it must successful compete with the larger food economy.
+The current local food market is largely a lifestyle market.
+Local, organically grown, products are costly.
+To expand, the local market must successful compete with the larger food economy.
 This means providing a better product at a competitive cost.
 It will take a Silicon Valley scale initiative to make this work.
 I believe Vermont has prototyped this model but that approach may not be appropriate for all communities.